 Cambodia is a unique country because it has cultural influences from other Asian countries like India and China.
-It’s kingdom once ruled parts of Thailand, Vietnam, and Laos but it was the Khmer empire is perhaps the most historically famous rulers of Cambodia who peaked in the 12th century.
+Its kingdom once ruled parts of Thailand, Vietnam, and Laos; however, it was the Khmer empire is perhaps the most historically famous rulers of Cambodia who peaked in the 12th century.

 Now, Cambodia is frequently listed as a must-see Southeast Asian destination that attracts tourists worldwide.
-The Cambodian people are very friendly, even after everything they have gone through and their cheery spirit helps the country thrive.
-The people’s resilience has help re-shape the country and helps them strive for a better future.
+The Cambodian people are very friendly, even after everything they have gone through, and their cheery spirit helps the country thrive.
+The people’s resilience has helped re-shape the country and helps them strive for a better future.

 Khmer is the official language of Cambodia and is spoken by about 90% of the country’s population.
 It is also the only official language for the country and is used in the government, education, and media.
 However, due to the country’s geological location, other regional languages like Vietnamese, Thai, and Lao may be spoken as well.

 For US citizens who are interested in visiting Cambodia, you will need a tourist visa approved before you will be allowed entry into the country.
 Tourists visas are normally valid for 30 days from the date of entry into Cambodia.
-But there are a few different ways that you can get a tourist visa and it will depend on how and where you plan to enter Cambodia.
+There are a few different ways that you can get a tourist visa, and it will depend on how and where you plan to enter Cambodia.

 Overcharging seems to be a common problem that tourists face when going through customs, as the agents like to dramatically round up the price of visas.
-You can avoid being overcharged by paying for the e-visa ahead of your arrival to the airport, but again, remember that the e-visa is only valid for entry in the Phnom Penh and Siem reap airports.
+You can avoid being overcharged by paying for the e-visa ahead of your arrival at the airport.
+Just remember that the e-visa is only valid for entry in the Phnom Penh and Siem reap airports.

 While your visa is essential to entering the country, it is also important that you consider your spending budget for the time that you will be in Cambodia.
-Cambodia is an extremely affordable country to travel and with the right planning you can survive on a backpacker’s budget.
-But the most important parts of your budget will be the airfare, accommodation, food, drink, and transportation.
+Cambodia is an extremely affordable country to travel to, and with the right planning, you can survive on a backpacker’s budget.
+The most important parts of your budget will be airfare, accommodation, food, drink, and transportation.

 The most popular times to visit Cambodia are October to March, which is when the monsoon season is not active.
 Airline ticket prices during this time will likely increase, compared to off tourist months when it will decrease.
 You can also save money by booking your ticket in advance and not waiting for a month before your planned departure date.